 - a.
 An attorney within the Public Protection Division reviews complaints to determine whether the OAG has legal authority to investigate and act on the complaint, and whether the facts as presented in the complaint indicate a probable violation of the UPL statutes. - b.
 If the OAG has legal authority to investigate, and the facts presented suggest possible UPL, a member of staff opens the complaint file.
 The Deputy Attorney General or First Assistant Attorney General assigns an Assistant Attorney General to oversee an investigation and recommend appropriate action. - c.
-The assigned Assistant Attorney General determines whether evidence indicates UPL has occurred, and recommends appropriate case management, including, but not limited to, litigation, negotiation, and settlement to the First Assistant and Deputy Attorney d.
+The assigned Assistant Attorney General determines whether evidence indicates UPL has occurred, and recommends appropriate case management, including, but not limited to, litigation, negotiation, and settlement to the First Assistant and Deputy Attorney General, who then recommend action to the Attorney General. - d.
 If the Attorney General approves enforcement action, the Assistant Attorney General files the appropriate pleadings, prosecutes the case until final judgment, and takes appropriate action to enforce the judgment.